apify/apify-cli/README.md

 ## Usage

-To get started with Apify command line client, first make sure you have Node 8.x installed.
+To get started with Apify command line client, first make sure you have Node.js (7.10.x and higher) installed.
 Then install Apify client with:

 `npm -g install apify-cli`